-Knar offers a complete jewellery appraisal service for insurance, estate, comparative and qualitative purposes.
-All jewellery appraisals are graded to GIA (Gemmological Institute of America) standards, and are performed in our fully equipped studio.
+Knar Jewellery offers a complete jewellery appraisal service for insurance, estate, comparative, and qualitative purposes.
+All jewellery appraisals are graded to GIA (Gemological Institute of America) standards and are performed in our facilities by a qualified appraiser.
+Any issues that may need your attention, such as loose gems and worn prongs, will be identified as well.

 For most individuals, the purchase of fine jewellery is a major investment and, as such, should be insured like other most valuable items, such as your car or home.
 Insurance companies will require a current appraisal (within the last 12 months) in order to set their insurance premiums and guarantee you the proper retail replacement value of your item should it be damaged, lost or stolen.